sighupio/fury-distribution/README.md

 Check the [compatibility matrix][compatibility-matrix] for additional information about previous releases of the modules.

-Also, check the [versioning][versioning] section to know more about the versioning scheme of the distribution and the upgrade path.
+Also, check the [versioning documentation file][versioning] to know more about the versioning scheme of the distribution and the upgrade path.

 ## Contributing 🤝